 Let $K_{X}$ be the canonical bundle of $X$.
 This is the descent of the canonical bundle $K_{{\D}}$ of ${\D}$, which is a $G$-equivariant line bundle in a natural way.
-In some literatures, $K_{X}$ or $K_{{\D}}$ is referred to as the automorphic line bundle of canonical weight.
+In the literature, $K_{X}$ or $K_{{\D}}$ is sometimes referred to as the automorphic line bundle of canonical weight.
 By Baily-Borel \cite{BB} (see also \cite{Mu} Proposition 3.4 (b)), $K_{X}$ extends to an ample line bundle on $X^{bb}$, which we will denote by ${\LL}$.
 Since $X^{bb}$ is normal and the boundary of $X^{bb}$ is assumed to be of codimension $\geq 2$, this extension is unique.